-Swatch and Brexit – Swatch have been doing some interesting things around personalisation of watch design, but Swatch and Brexit feels like a leap too far.
+Swatch have been doing some interesting things around personalisation of watch design, but Swatch and Brexit feels like a leap too far.
 They’ve got a really nice user experience in the web interface, which makes this a disappointing post to make.
 I do wonder about who they think Swatch and Brexit is actually aimed at?
 What other fashion or luxury brand has looked to exploit Brexit like a tawdry souvenir seller?

 Cathay Pacific – Move Beyond campaign might have passed by without a mention for me for a number of reasons.